mrc-ide/packit/api/README.md

    GITHUB_CLIENT_SECRET with the details of an OAuth app which you can use to log in.
 You can use the details held in the mrc vault at `VAULT:secret/auth/githubclient/id:value` and `VAULT:secret/auth/githubclient/secret:value`.
 2. The other configuration is to use basic auth.
-This is enabled by setting `auth.method=basic` in `config.properties`.
+This is enabled by setting `auth.method=basic` in `appliation.properties`.
 3. No auth mode.
-This is enabled by setting `auth.enabled=false` in `config.properties`.
+This is enabled by setting `auth.enabled=false` in `appliation.properties`.
    Run up app on command line from the /api directory `./scripts/run-dev`